 Lemon Dijon sauce for tuna steaks

-One note about this recipe.
-I bought this fish at Costco and of course got these huge pieces.
+- I bought this fish at Costco and of course got these huge pieces.
 It was a lot for the 3 of us so next time I will half this recipe.

-- 2 lbs tuna
+- 2 lbs tuna steaks (6 tuna steaks)

-- 2 tablespoons crushed black pepper
+- 2 tablespoons coarsely ground black pepper

 - 1/2 teaspoon salt

-- 1 tablespoon oil
+- 1 tablespoon olive oil

 - 1 tablespoon butter

-- 1/2 cup cream
+- 1/2 cup heavy cream

 - 1 tablespoon dijon msutard